darapheaktin/darapheaktin.github.io/About.md

 # About

-Thank you for visiting my personal website!

-I am a fifth-year PhD candidate in the Research School of Economics of the Australian National University.
-My primary interest is in Macroeconomics, particularly how macro phenomena can be understood through the lens of life cycle factors, demographic structure and government policies.
+I am a fifth-year PhD candidate at the Research School of Economics at the Australian National University.
+My primary interests are Macroeconomics, Public Finance, and Labor Economics.
+My research centers on utilizing micro-founded macroeconomic models to quantitatively examine the aggregate, distributive, and behavioural impacts of fiscal policies.

-Economics is a lifelong friend.
-Along with my research, reading economics is my hobby.
-My top favourite book so far is *Free to Choose* by Milton Friedman.
 <br>

 <!---